mozilla/pontoon/specs/0117-email-opt-in-unsubscribe.md

 Upon accessing Pontoon for the first time after the feature is enabled, an email opt-in consent page is displayed to existing users.

 The user selects their preference by clicking one of two buttons, one to opt in to emails or one declining to opt in.
 This page is not shown again if the user clicks either of the buttons.
-The page is shown again if the user navigates away from the page without clicking either of the buttons.
+The page is shown again on their next visit if the user navigates away from the page without clicking either of the buttons.

 This page is not shown if the user has already opted in via their settings.